calebj/calebj-cogs/README.md

 - `attachment`: prepends `{attachment:FILENAME}` to applicable messages when enabled.
   - to prevent spoofing, an extra `{` is prepended when the message starts with `{attachment:`.

-The cog also supports configuring the following server-wide settings:
+The cog also supports configuring the following server-wide settings.
+To configure or check the value of a server setting, use `[p]recensor server SETTINGNAME [newvalue]`.
 - A `priv-exempt` toggle, which makes moderators, admins and the server owner immune from *all* filters by default
 - An `asciify` toggle, which makes the cog attempt to reduce unicode text to its equivalent ASCII by default
 - A list of `channels` where messages will or will not be filtered